ZanderZhan/ML-Project/README.md

 1. `dataset/raw`: contains the original dataset, do not edit these files
 2. `dataset/preprocess`: contains the dataset which has been processed by `scripts/preprocessing.by`

-To get the train data,
+To get the train data(Use the method 1, processing script is under changing),
 1. you can simply unzip the `dataset/preprocess/github-labels-top3-803k-train.csv.zip`
-2. or you run the script `scripts/preprocessing.by`
+2. or you run the script `scripts/preprocessing.ipynb`

 ## Models